HelsinkiHacklab/ledmatrix/beagle_spi_documentation.md

   1. Get <https://github.com/RobertCNelson/stable-kernel>, you might want to check out the README.
   2. `git checkout origin/v3.8.x -b tmp`
-  3. `build_kernel.sh` (this will take a long while unless you have a monster of a machine)
+  3. `./build_kernel.sh` (this will take a long while unless you have a monster of a machine)
   4. Halt the board and put the card back in the reader still connected to the Linux machine
   5. Edit `system.sh` and set `MMC=/dev/sdb` (or whatever the card device for you is).
   6. `tools/install_kernel.sh`